ahmadawais/VRDOC/docs/rentals.md

 !!!summary ""

     - **ADD** virtual tour video URL.
-YouTube, Vimeo, SWF File and MOV File are supported
+YouTube, Vimeo, SWF File and MOV File are supported.
     - **ADD** virtual tour video placeholder image.
     - **SIZE** of this image should be at least `730px x 400px` (width x height).